Tom271/Tom271.github.io/docs/usage/simulation.md

     * **L** – domain length, float

-    * **denominator** – string corresponding to scaling by the total number of

-    * **or the number of particles that are interacting with each particle** (*particles*) –
+    * **denominator** – string corresponding to scaling by the total number of particles or the number of particles that are interacting with each particle**

 * **Returns**

-    vector containing the interaction at the current

-        time step for each particle
+    vector containing the interaction at the current time step for each particle